Sebobo/Shel.Neos.CommandBar/README.md

 ## Disable branding

-If you supported the development of this package or you don't want to show the branding, you can disable it via the following setting:
+If you supported the development of this package, or you don't want to show the branding, you can disable it via the following setting:

 ```yaml
 Shel: